hatmarch/centos-gitlab-ce/README.md

 Delete the Openshift application using;

-  'oc delete all -l app=gitlab-ce'
+  `oc delete all -l app=gitlab-ce`

 ### Initialising GitLab

-Run '/assets/wrapper' to initialise GitLab for the first time.
+Run `/assets/wrapper` to initialise GitLab for the first time.
 This script creates all the necessary dependencies and database schemas etc.

 ### Notes